-Often, I receive an email concerning that nauseated feeling you can get when exercising.
-There are a few issues that can cause this uncomfortable feeling as well as many ways to prevent it.
+I often receive an email concerning that nauseated feeling you can get when exercising.
+There are a few issues that can cause this uncomfortable feeling, as well as many ways to prevent it.
 Here is the email to give you a better idea of the issues involved with this topic:

-"I noticed that no matter how light or heavy my workout is for the day I always experience some nausea.
+"I noticed that no matter how light or heavy my workout is for the day, I always experience some nausea.
 Even on the days I do very light cardio and just weight-lift ... could there be something causing this?
 I am training to pass the PFT using your training programs.
-I have the understanding that when you push your body to a certain point vomiting will happen, but I experience this on the lightest of days.
+I have the understanding that when you push your body to a certain point, vomiting will happen, but I experience this on the lightest of days.
 If you have any advice, please share!"

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.